junxian428/HTB_Certified_Junior_Cybersecurity_Associate/7. Introduction to Windows Command Line/5. Working with Directories and Files - CMD/README.md

 That is all there is to it.
 Type provides Simple file output.
 We can also use it to send output to another file.
 This can be a quick way to write a new file or append data to another file.

 <h3>Redirect With Type</h3>

+C:\Users\htb\Desktop>type passwords.txt >> secrets.txt

+C:\Users\htb\Desktop>type secrets.txt

+The TVA has several copies of the Infinity Stones..

+Bucky is a good guy.
+TWS is a Bo$$

+The sky isn't blue..

+" so many passwords in the file.. "

+Password P@ssw0rd Super$ecr3t Admin @dmin123 Summer2021!